Nextpoint File Room

 - Uploading with the Amazon s3 Command Line Interface (CLI)

-- How to Unzip Files in your File Room
+- How to Extract Archive Files in your File Room

 - File Room: What is it & how do I use it?